Key steps to building an effective anti-corruption training programme

 Why is effective anti-corruption training important?

 Regulatory authorities agree that effective communication and training deters bribery.
-Indeed, many authorities require companies to offer specific training programmes for executives and employees most exposed to corruption risks.
-The most recent guidance on the Foreign Corrupt Practices Act calls for businesses to “foster a culture of ethics and compliance with the law at all levels of the company”.
+Authorities such as the U.S. Department of Justice (DOJ) and the UK Serious Fraud Office (SFO) consistently emphasize training as a critical component of effective compliance programmes.
+According to guidance from the Foreign Corrupt Practices Act (FCPA), companies should foster a “culture of ethics and compliance at all levels.
 By raising awareness of the risks and consequences of bribery, an organisation can make its expectations of conduct explicit and reinforce its zero-tolerance approach.

 The first step in developing an effective anti-corruption training programme is to identify where the organisation is most at risk.
 This will ensure that appropriate resources can be allocated to develop targeted training programmes for the more high-risk parts of the business such as procurement, sales and marketing or government affairs.